duckdb/duckdb-web/_posts/2024-09-14-sql-only-extensions.md

 Can we do more than make small snippets?
 I'll make the case that you can do quite complex and powerful operations in DuckDB SQL using the `pivot_table` extension as an example.
 The `pivot_table` function allows for Excel-style pivots, including `subtotals`, `grand_totals`, and more.
-It is also very similar to the Pandas `pivot_table` function, but with all the scalability and speed benefits of DuckDB!
+It is also very similar to the Pandas `pivot_table` function, but with all the scalability and speed benefits of DuckDB.
+It contains over **250 tests**, so it is intended to be useful beyond just an example!

 To achieve this level of flexibility, the `pivot_table` extension uses many friendly and advanced SQL features:
 * The [`query` function]({% post_url 2024-09-09-announcing-duckdb-110 %}#query-and-query_table-functions) to execute a SQL string